-At the end of WW2 the emergence and possibilities of the practical helicopter was evident.
+At the end of WW2 the emergence and possibilities of the practical helicopter were evident.
 Many aircraft companies, both big and tiny, saw a potential boom in vertical flight area and tried hard to achieve a large piece of that cake.
 The Model 45 design was Firestone Aircraft Company pretender.
-Conceived originally by G & A Aircraft during late WW2, this pod and boom helicopter follow the classic lines of the Sikorsky S-51 ….with with a lot less success.
+Conceived originally by G & A Aircraft during late WW2, this pod and boom helicopter follow the classic lines of the Sikorsky S-51 …, with a lot less success.
 Only two variants of the 45 were produced: a side by side seat civilian one and this tandem seat military example.

 Cute enough to me.

 A view of the “Palais de l’Air” hall at the 1937 Exposition Internationale des Arts et Techniques Appliqués à la Vie Moderne, Paris.
 This stunning display was designed by Robert and Sonia Delaunay.
 Huge hangar-like scenario; aircraft engines on pedestals all around and those incredible aluminum rings -a sort nuclear structure- encircling the then promising Potez 63.

 By the way, neither the Loire-Nieuport (S.N.A.C.O) 161 at the right nor the Hanriot H.220 at the left went anywhere.
 Some clairvoyance here.

 Looks can sometimes be very deceitful.
 The Seagull was not the kind of bird you would have trusted across “limit-less miles of submarine-infected seas”.

 Eyes on the engine instruments, mainly.